maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Where are my projects saved?
-The lego app made a directory `C:\Users\maarten\Documents\LEGO MINDSTORMS` for my (Maarten's) projects.
+The LEGO app made a directory `C:\Users\maarten\Documents\LEGO MINDSTORMS` for my (Maarten's) projects.
 If you Save As `xxx`, the file ends up there, as `xxx 1.lms`.

-The extension lms probably refers to Lego MindStorms.
+The extension lms probably refers to LEGO MindStorms.
 The "space-one" suffix is automatically appended.
 The next time you Save As a project and _type_ `xxx` it gets the name `xxx 2.lms` (note the `2`).
 Non-standard windows behavior.
 Grr.

 You can however Save As and _select_ the existing `xxx 1.lms`.
 That pops up an "are you sure you want to overwrite" dialogue.

-It also means you can't call your program `beep3`, because the lego app gets confused by the 3, strips it and appends a space and another number. grr.
+It also means you can't call your program `beep3`, because the LEGO app gets confused by the 3, strips it and appends a space and another number. grr.

 ## What is an lms file?
-The Lego app saves Mindstorms projects as files with the extension `.lms` (Lego MindStorms presumably).
+The LEGO app saves Mindstorms projects as files with the extension `.lms` (LEGO MindStorms presumably).
 This is a binary file format, which is a pity for Python programs.

 However, and lms file turns out to be an archive.
 If you have, e.g. [7zip](https://www.7-zip.org/) you can unzip lms files.

 ![Inside the lms file](images/lms.png)

 This `icon.svg` is the icon displayed on the projects page.
-For a Python program it is a fixed one, for a Word block program it is a "picture" of the program.
+For a Python program it is a fixed one, for a Word Blocks program it is a "picture" of the program.

 The `manifest.json` contains unknown details.
-I have freely formatted it for readability (e.g. removed all details of the `frames` field for the word block, added whitespace).
+I have freely formatted it for readability (e.g. removed all details of the `frames` field for the Word Blocks, added whitespace).

 ```text
 {                                                                {